davidjoshua5753/Live-Kernel-Updates/README.md

 ### Free the memory in Swap:
 free /swap

-## NOTE: A SYMLINK TO /etc/shadow may be required to copy over USER PASSWORD DATA.
+### NOTE: Copying /etc/shadow may be required to retain USER PASSWORD DATA.

 ```
 $ mkdir /swap/tmp